dilleswar16/video-bite/README.md

-# Getting Started with Create React App
+# Getting Started with Video Bite App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Lighthouse Report

+- This project's Lighthouse report was generated to evaluate its performance, accessibility, best practices, and SEO.
+- You can view the report by downloading the `[lighthouse_report pdf]` file in the repository.

 ### Usage